Fall 2023 Honors Program in the Psychology Department is a two-semester program.

 - Sponsorship by a Psychology Department faculty member

-- You will also submit a personal statement (see application form for specific details on required content).
+- You will also submit a personal statement and writing sample (see application form for specific details on required content).

 Our intent is to model the honors program very closely after the kinds of experiences usually reserved for graduate study.
 Students who have completed the program typically report that it was an invaluable preparation for their later graduate study; indeed many report that it was the highlight of their education at UCCS.
 Through the recommendation of the faculty of the Psychology Department, the successful honor student's degree diploma will bear the citation "With High Distinction in Psychology."